 First-Lien Debt.
 When we make a first-lien loan, we generally take a security interest in the available assets of the portfolio company, including the equity interests of its subsidiaries, which we expect to help mitigate the risk that we will not be repaid.
 However, there is a risk that the collateral securing our loans may decrease in value over time, may be difficult to sell in a timely manner, may be difficult to appraise, and may fluctuate in value based upon the success of the business and market conditions, including as a result of the inability of the portfolio company to raise additional capital.
 In some circumstances, our lien is, or could become, subordinated to claims of other creditors.
 Consequently, the fact that a loan is secured does not guarantee that we will receive principal and interest payments according to the loan's terms, or at all, or that we will be able to collect on the loan should we need to enforce our remedies.
-In addition, in connection with any "last out" first-lien loans in which we may invest, we would enter into agreements among lenders.
-Under these agreements, our interest in the collateral of the first-lien loans may rank junior to those of other lenders in the loan under certain circumstances.
+In addition, in connection with any "last out" first-lien loans may rank junior to those of other lenders in the loan under certain circumstances.
 This may result in greater risk and loss of principal on these loans.